-Any stockholder of the Company giving a proxy may revoke the proxy at any time before its exercise by voting in person at the Annual Meeting, by delivering a duly executed proxy bearing a later date or by giving written notice of revocation to the Company addressed to Randy S. Hyne, Vice President, General Counsel and Secretary, Fossil, Inc., 2280 N. Greenville Avenue, Richardson, Texas 75082.
+Any stockholder of the Company giving a proxy may revoke the proxy at any time before its exercise by voting in person at the Annual Meeting, by delivering a duly executed proxy bearing a later date or by giving written notice of revocation to the Company addressed to Randy S. Hyne, Vice President, General Counsel and Secretary, Fossil, Inc., 901 S. Central Expressway, Richardson, Texas 75080.
 No such revocation shall be effective, however, unless the notice of revocation has been received by the Company at or prior to the Annual Meeting.

-In addition to the solicitation of proxies by use of the mail, officers and employees of the Company may solicit proxies, either by mail, telephone, telegraph, or through personal contact.
+In addition to the solicitation of proxies by use of the mail, officers and employees of the Company may solicit proxies, either through personal contact or by mail, telephone or other electronic means.
 These officers and employees will not receive additional compensation for soliciting proxies, but will be reimbursed for out-of-pocket expenses.
-Brokerage houses and other custodians, nominees, and fiduciaries, with shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), registered in their names, will be requested to forward solicitation material to the beneficial owners of such shares of Common Stock.
+Brokerage houses and other custodians, nominees, and fiduciaries, with shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"), registered in their names, will be requested to forward solicitation materials to the beneficial owners of such shares of Common Stock.